t-karasova/grs-samples-python/search/tutorials/tutorial_redirect_control.md

 1. Replace the `default_search` part to the ID of your serving config.

-1. After applying the changes, it should look like this:
+1. After you apply the changes, it should look like this:

     ```
     default_search_placement = "projects/" + project_number + "/locations/global/catalogs/default_catalog/placements/<YOUR_SERVING_CONFIG_ID>"
     ```

-## Redirect control: testing
+## Redirect control testing

-We want to check the effect of the redirect Control printed in our console.
+We want to check the effect of the redirect control printed in our console.

-1. Go to the bottom of the code sample and find a following code fragment:
+1. Go to the bottom of the code sample and find the following code fragment:

     ```
     print("---search response---")